S&P, Nasdaq rise to record closes

-June 29 (Reuters) - The S&P 500 and the Nasdaq both registered record closing highs on Tuesday, lifted by Apple Inc (AAPL.O) and other technology stocks after an upbeat consumer confidence report.
+(Reuters) - The S&P 500 and the Nasdaq both registered record closing highs on Tuesday, lifted by Apple Inc and other technology stocks after an upbeat consumer confidence report.

 “I think the market is in a digestion period,” said Tom Martin, senior portfolio manager at Globalt.
 “We’re waiting for that next piece of information that’s going to give us an idea of how sustainable the recovery is.”